Five cognitive biases that explain the popularity and psychology of Black Friday

 Black Friday prices are already cheap, but how do the stores make them look even cheaper?
 Stores often display the original price of the product ($59.99) struck through above the new reduced price ($39.99).
 The Anchoring Effect describes the way individuals use the first piece of information they are presented with as a point of reference when making judgements about subsequent pieces of information

-Now you understand the cognitive biases behind Black Friday, we urge you to be more conscious of your spending and only purchase things you need.
+Now you understand the cognitive biases behind Black Friday, we urge you to be more conscious of your spending.